A Stress Free Christmas

 Practice some "Me-Time" and Mindfulness - a fantastic way of lowering levels of stress and aiding relaxation that will cost you nothing but your time, is practising Mindfulness.
 That may be in the form of Meditation, Yoga, deep breathing or even something as simple as a walk in the countryside or allowing yourself a couple of hours to cuddle up with a blanket and a cup of tea and read a few chapters from your favourite book.

 Get Moving - Whilst it can sometimes seem like exercise is the last thing you have time for when you are on the countdown to Christmas, it's actually the very thing you should be making time for.
-By ensuring that you take regular exercise, you will be naturally reducing your stress levels, as physical activity causes your brain to release endorphins which help promote relaxation, better sleep and which will then in turn reduce stress levels.
+By ensuring that you take regular exercise at a gym or in your own time, you will be naturally reducing your stress levels, as physical activity causes your brain to release endorphins which help promote relaxation, better sleep and which will then in turn reduce stress levels.
 Not only that but it will also mean you have a head start come the New Year when everyone invariably feels that they have overindulged!